DamianZaremba/toolforge-lima-kilo/README.md

 Configuration
 -------------

-You can create a configuration file in `playbooks/vars/local.yaml` with any of the following options:
+You may create a configuration file in `~/.config/toolforge-lima-kilo-userconfig.yaml` with local options, such as:

 ```yaml
 # Set to false if you prefer to manage the kubectl binary installation on your own.